 Which is probably why, when Glyn’s bike broke down for the second time that weekend with a broken radiator, I didn’t have my normal chicken-licken response of ‘the world’s falling to pieces’.
 This may also have had something to do with the fact that, rather than being stuck in the middle of the Sudan, we were nicely located at a service station on the M42, where there was mobile phone reception and a plentiful supply of sweets and chocolates for any occasion!
 Two hours later, and with more K-Seal in the radiator, we were on the road again.
 We’d obtained the K-Seal on our way up to HU, when the AA had previously attended to Glyn’s gushing motor; and now, after another call-out, we were assisted to do the same again.
 So, now it’s off to find someone who can mend a radiator for less than the £200 that a new one from BMW will cost!

 We’ve made it!
 At five o’clock on 30th December 2007, we pulled up at our final destination, the Cape of Good Hope.
 Located within Cape Town’s fabulous Cape Point Nature Reserve, it is the most south westerly tip of the continent we’ve spent three months traversing.
 What a fantastic way to round off what has been a most amazing trip!
 We were greeted with loud shouts and much hand-waving by friends of ours who had come well-equipped with celebratory bottles of champagne (of both the alcoholic and non-alcoholic varieties).
 Surprised tourists milled around, wondering what was going on, until someone explained.
 A few wanted their photo taken with us, which made us feel like mini-celebrities, as did the paparazzi of cameras which clicked away as we parked our bikes up next to the sign marking our final end point.
 As we stood there, sipping the bubbly and smiling broadly at everyone, it slowly started to sink in.
-It was finished.
-No more worries about road conditions, bike failures or punctures.
+It was finished. seo analysis of website No more worries about road conditions, bike failures or punctures.
 No more wondering where we’d be sleeping that night, or when the next shower would be.
 It was over!
 We had done what we’d set out to achieve.
 That little tip at the end of Africa to which we’d departed every day was right here, where the Atlantic and Indian Oceans meet.
 What a wonderful feeling.